FAQ – Frequently Asked Questions

 Can I repeat an assessment?

-Why aren’t there any tasks available for me?
+Why aren’t there any jobs available for me?

-How long do I have to complete a task?
+How much time have I got to complete a task?

 What are “Jobs in Review”?